 When the receptor is activated, the Gα subunit will bind GTP instead of GDP, which activates it.
 The Gα subunit will then travel to a target enzyme and either activate it or inhibit it.

 This means that, for example, when adrenaline binds to the β-receptor on a cell, adrenergic effects in the cell will increase.
-When adrenaline binds to the α2-recepro, adrenergic effects in the cell will decrease.
-These two receptors bind the same ligand (adrenaline, noradrenaline) but exert opposite changes in the cell.
+When adrenaline binds to the α2-receptor, adrenergic effects in the cell will decrease.
+These two receptors bind the same ligands (adrenaline, noradrenaline) but exert opposite changes in the cell.